sictweb/bti425-2020/graded-work/assign3.md

 * Local in-memory data, display and edit
 * Master > detail paradigm, and data flow among components
 * Nested components would be nice to attempt
-* Some introductory coverage of routing
+* Some introductory coverage of routing, services, and forms

 When you're thinking about the purpose of this project #2, you could think of it as a way to become skilled in the most essential Angular development task, which is working with components in general, and data in components specifically.